Reforming Maternal Care Could Prevent Postpartum Crisis

 • Excessive vaginal bleeding or passing large clots

-• Extreme swelling of face or hands
+• Extreme swelling of the face or hands

 • Overwhelming fatigue